minhaj-mhd/minhaj-mhd/README.md

 -👀 Just exploring new worlds in programming

--🌱 I’m currently learning python based web frameworks
+-🌱 I’m currently learning FastAPI and Natural Language Processing (NLP) with Python.

 -💞️ I’m looking to collaborate on projects built on Python and js